Distributed UAV Formation Control Robust to Relative Pose Measurement Noise: The proposed method

-To first demonstrate the operation of the proposed control scheme in a simulated 1D system, we establish a large number (10,000) of virtual agents with one degree of freedom each, as these agents operate on a scalar variable $x$.
-Using a large number of agents in the case of the presented simulation allows us to observe statistical properties of the proposed control.
-Without loss of generality, we can choose the unit of $x$ to be meters, so that we may provide an intuitive understanding in terms of robotic motion control with the position being the controlled variable.
-The parameters of the presented simulation are such that the relevant effects of the proposed control can easily be demonstrated on reasonably scaled plots.
-However, the presented effects persist across a wide range of parameters, albeit with changes in their relative magnitudes.
-The agents were first pseudo-randomly displaced according to a Gaussian distribution around the mean equal to $d$, with the standard deviation of their positions being $\sigma_I = $ \SI{100}{\meter}.
-Each agent then measured its distance to the desired value at a rate $f=\SI{10}{\hertz}$, where each measurement is burdened by pseudo-random additive noise with a Gaussian distribution of $\sigma_m = \SI{3}{\meter}$.
-The whole simulation was executed for a descending range of thresholds $\ell$, starting with $\ell = 0.5$.
-If $\ell = 0.5$, the control is equivalent to the proportional control without the proposed modification, which is supported by the simulation where the estimated $\sigma_t$, obtained as the standard deviation of the agent positions from their mean at a given time step, converged to the theoretical value from eq. (\ref{eq:sigma_ss}) of $\sigma_{ss} = \SI{1.73}{\meter}$ for the selected parameters at $\ell = 0.5$.
-This represents the upper bound of the stable-state localization noise in the system.
-Fig. \ref{fig:1d_behavior} shows the time evolution of three relevant variables in the simulation: the average difference $\overline{\Delta}v(t)$ in rate of change in $d$ between two consecutive measurements, the average distance $\overline{\Delta_d}(t)$ from the desired position $d$, and the standard deviation $\sigma_a(t)$ of the distribution of the agents.
-By only decreasing the threshold $\ell$, the rate of change in $x$ becomes progressively more steady, which is exactly the goal we set out to achieve.
-In addition, although the coalescence of the agents towards a stable distribution gets slower with decreasing $\ell$, the standard deviation of their distribution \emph{actually becomes smaller}.
-This means that, despite the fact that we are not controlling them directly towards their measured relative position $\Delta_m$, the agents end up closer to the desired state $d$ than they would have otherwise. \red{ Lastly, we analyzed how the proposed system compares to a pure proportional control in terms of the tradeoff between the speed of convergence and the stable-state distribution and velocity.
-To do this, we have performed multiple simulations of the above system for a set of values of $\ell$, including $\ell = 0.5$ representing the behavior of pure proportional control.
-We have swept through values of $k_{ef} \in \interval{0.02}{0.97}$ to show that merely tuning the proportional control does not provide better results than using the proposed \emph{restraining} technique.
-For each run of the simulation, we have evaluated three parameters: \begin{itemize} \item{Time $t_c$ to convergence to stable-state oscillations} \item{The standard deviation $\sigma_t$ from the desired state in the stable-state} \item{Average change $\overline{\Delta v}$ in velocity between subsequent linear movements based on their latest measurements} \end{itemize} To evaluate these parameters, we will define the time of convergence to the stable state in the simulation data with $M$ samples as the first instance when the state becomes closer to the desired state than 3 times the standard deviation of the rest of the recorded states, or:
+Lastly, we analyzed how the proposed system compares to a pure proportional control in terms of the tradeoff between the speed of convergence and the stable-state distribution and velocity.
+To do this, we have performed multiple simulations of the above system for a set of values of $\ell$, including $\ell = 0.5$.
+We have swept through values of $k_{ef} \in \interval{0.02}{0.97}$ to establish whether the proposed \emph{restraining} technique can provide better results than merely tuning the proportional gain.
+For each run of the simulation, we have evaluated three parameters: \begin{itemize} \item{time $t_c$ to convergence to stable-state oscillations,} \item{the standard deviation $\sigma_t$ from the desired state in the stable-state,} \item{the average change $\overline{\Delta v}$ in velocity between subsequent linear movements based on their latest measurements.} \end{itemize} To evaluate these parameters, we will define the time of convergence to the stable state in the simulation data with $M$ samples as follows: convergence is achieved at the first such iteration that the state becomes closer to the desired state than 3 times the standard deviation of the rest of the recorded states, or: